Japan–Peru relations: 1940 Lima riots

-In 1899, 790 Japanese migrants, aboard the Sakuramaru arrived to Peru.
-Most of the migrants came to the country to work on the various plantations.
-By 1936, 23,000 Japanese migrants immigrated to Peru.
+World War II and aftermath

 During World War II, Peruvians sacked, looted, and burned more than 600 Japanese homes and businesses in Lima, killing 10 Japanese and injuring dozens.
 In January 1942, Peru broke diplomatic relations with Japan over the Attack on Pearl Harbor.
 Soon afterwards, Peru deported over 1,700 Japanese Peruvians to the United States where they were placed in internment camps after growing pressure from the U.S. to secure Latin America from "dangerous enemy aliens."
 After the war, Peru re-established diplomatic relations with Japan and in 1959, Japanese Prime Minister Nobusuke Kishi paid an official visit to Peru.
 In 1961, Peruvian President Manuel Prado Ugarteche became the first Peruvian and Latin-American head of state to visit Japan.